Four-manifolds up to connected sum with complex projective planes: Introduction

 \section{Introduction}

-We give an explicit, algebraic classification of closed 4-manifolds up to connected sum with copies of the complex projective plane $\CP$.
+We give an explicit, algebraic classification of closed, connected 4-manifolds up to connected sum with copies of the complex projective plane $\CP$.

 After the great success of Thurston's geometrisation of 3-manifolds, the classification of closed 4-manifolds remains one of the most exciting open problems in topology.
-The exactness of the surgery sequence and the s-cobordism theorem are known for topological 4-manifolds with good fundamental groups, a class of groups that includes all solvable groups~\cite{FT, KQ}.
-However, a homeomorphism classification is only known for closed 4-manifolds with trivial~\cite{Freedman82}, cyclic~\cite{Freedman-Quinn, surgeryandduality, Ham-kreck-finite} or Baumslag-Solitar~\cite{HKT} fundamental group.
+The exactness of the surgery sequence and the $s$-cobordism theorem are known for topological $4$-manifolds with good fundamental groups, a class of groups that includes all solvable groups~\cite{FT, KQ}.
+However, a homeomorphism classification is only known for closed $4$-manifolds with trivial~\cite{Freedman82}, cyclic~\cite{Freedman-Quinn, surgeryandduality, hambleton-kreck-93-III} or Baumslag-Solitar~\cite{HKT} fundamental group.

 For smooth 4-manifolds, gauge theory provides obstructions even to once hoped-for foundational results like simply connected surgery and $h$-cobordism, which hold in all higher dimensions.
-There is no proposed diffeomorphism classification in sight, indeed even understanding homotopy 4-spheres is beyond us at present.
+There is no proposed diffeomorphism classification in sight, indeed understanding homotopy 4-spheres is beyond us at present.
 Most of the invariants derived from gauge theory depend on an orientation and do not change under connected sum with $\bCP$, but the differences dissolve under connected sum with $\CP$.
 This suggests considering $4$-manifolds up to \emph{$\CP$-stable diffeomorphism}.
-That is, we seek to determine whether two $4$-manifolds become diffeomorphic after taking connected sum of one or both with arbitrarily many copies of $\CP$ or $\bCP$.